On the Convergence of Elementary Cellular Automata under Sequential Update Modes

 \section{Discussion}

-We have studied the convergence of all 88 elementary cellular automata, and have classified them into two separate groups: those that fit Theorem~\ref{thm:DAS} and the ones that fall outside of it.
+We have studied the convergence of all 88 {non-equivalent} elementary cellular automata, and have classified them into two separate groups: those that fit Theorem~\ref{thm:DAS} and the ones that fall outside of it.

-Out of the 50 ECA that fulfill one of the criteria given by Theorem~\ref{thm:DAS}, we have proven that there exists a universal sequential update mode for 13 rules, all of them belonging to class II under Wolfram's classification.
+Out of the 50 ECAs that fulfill one of the criteria given by Theorem~\ref{thm:DAS} (presented in Table~\ref{tab:inside-theorem}), we have proven that there exists a universal sequential update mode for 13 rules, all of them belonging to class II under Wolfram's classification.

-Furthermore, we found that 7 of the 50 ECA have a covering of different sequential update mode in order to guarantee that all configurations reach a fixed point.
+Furthermore, we found that 7 of the 50 ECAs have a covering of different sequential update mode in order to guarantee that all configurations reach a fixed point.
 Contrarily, for Rule 90 we found a sufficient condition under which a configuration cannot reach a fixed point under any sequential update mode.
 Additionally, while we did prove that there exists an $E$-universal sequential update mode for Rule $106$, we found there does not exist a covering of sequential update modes for it.
 Note that this does not contradict Theorem~\ref{thm:DAS}, since said theorem refers to asynchronous update modes, which is a more general notion than sequential update modes.